jaerrib/image2sound/README.md

   if shorter tracks are wanted)
 - `-sec` for the desired number of seconds (defaults to zero)
 - `-ts` to set the time signature (defaults to 1/1, essentially "no feel")
+- `-w` to use specific waveform types (sine, square, triangle, sawtooth or piano)

 > The "clicky" audio found in older versions has now been solved by introducing
 > ADSR envelope filters.
 This also negates the need to use Blackman smoothing,